Table of Contents

 If Fannie or Freddie owns your loan and you're with a federally-chartered servicer, you can request PMI cancellation under their more favorable guidelines.
 However, some federally-chartered servicers may still default to the stricter federal rules unless you specifically cite the Fannie/Freddie guidelines.

-Why Minnesota Law is Powerful
+Why Minnesota Law Is Powerful

-If you have a Minnesota-chartered lender, you get the best of both worlds:
+If you have a Minnesota-chartered lender, you get the best of both worlds: no waiting period beyond the typical 2-year minimum, immediate benefit from market appreciation, and clear legal protection under Minnesota Statutes.

 With Minnesota's strong real estate market, particularly in the Twin Cities metro and surrounding areas, many homeowners have seen significant appreciation in recent years.
 That appreciation can translate to PMI freedom years earlier than federal law would allow.